univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    $ ucr set connector/ad/mapping/user/password/kinit=false

-If desired, the AD domain controller can also be replaced by the
+If needed, the AD domain controller can also be replaced by the
 |UCSPRIMARYDN| at a later point in time.
 This is possible via the
 :program:`Active Directory Takeover` application (see :ref:`windows-adtakeover`).